Inside the Trouble with Mesut Ozil: Is Arsenal's Star Brilliant, Hyped or Both?

 Others fixate on his vanishing acts against Liverpool last season, at Manchester City last fall and his dismal performances against Bayern Munich.

 Recently, his reputation has plummeted to an all-time low.
 His inconsistent play has contributed to the possibility that Arsenal could finish outside the top four and miss next season’s lucrative Champions League group play for the first time in manager Arsene Wenger’s 21-year reign.
-Arsenal fans have begun to turn their backs on him, and pundits line up to eviscerate him—he’s “lazy’’ and “lacks heart,” some have said.
+Arsenal fans have begun to turn their backs on him, and pundits line up to eviscerate him—he’s “lazy” and “lacks heart,” some have said.
 Jamie Carragher, a commentator and former Liverpool defender, stated the obvious on a recent telecast: “We love to criticize Ozil.”

 Off the pitch, Ozil boasts more than 55 million followers across his social media accounts—Facebook, Twitter, Instagram (more than U.S. stars Kevin Durant, Mike Trout and Cam Newton combined).
 But knowing Ozil, who is a World Cup winner and perhaps the most famous Muslim athlete in the world, is nearly impossible.
 Each social media post is carefully curated by his marketing team and approved in a WhatsApp group that includes Ozil, allowing for only the briefest glimpses into his personal life.
-Aside from a handful of recent interviews promoting his autobiography, he rarely grants in-depth interview requests, and when he does they’re a tangle of clichés.
+Aside from a handful of recent interviews promoting his autobiography, he rarely grants in-depth interview requests, and when he does they’re a tangle of cliches.

 Even in his native Germany, where his face has been plastered across the country’s tabloids tracking the latest model or pop star he’s dating or the messy split from his father, Ozil remains a relative mystery.
 “It’s very difficult to draw a picture of this guy,” German journalist Andreas Bock says.
 “There’s a wall of social media around him.”